top of page

 Date: 11/2018

-Afterward, the structure had been transported and exhibited at Warehouse 30 in Bang Rak during the event Bangkok Design Week 2019.
+Following its debut in Seoul, the installation was transported back to Bangkok and exhibited at Warehouse 30 in Bang Rak as part of Bangkok Design Week 2019.

 Totem 2.0 at the Warehouse 30